RobitsG/Facial-R1/README.md

 ## 💪🏻 Training Workflow

 The training process reflects our three-stage methodology.
 The provided scripts allow you to replicate this workflow.
+We provide FABA, BP4D, DISFA, RAF-AU, FER2013, AffectNet, and RAF-DB.
+File suffixes stage1, stage2, and stage3 correspond to training steps 1, 2, and 3 respectively.
+The sum of all training datasets from stage1 constitutes the training set of our FEA-20K dataset, while the sum of all test sets forms the test set of FEA-20K.

 ### Step 1: Supervised Fine-tuning (SFT)

-First, we build a foundational model using all datasets: FABA, BP4D, DISFA, RAF-AU, ExpW, FER2013, AffectNet, and RAF-DB.
+First, we build a foundational model using all datasets: FABA, BP4D, DISFA, RAF-AU, FER2013, AffectNet, and RAF-DB.

 ```bash
 # Train the SFT model using the full dataset.